Flexonze/django-auto-actions/.github/pull_request_template.md

 ## Description
-This PR add this and that and whatever...
+This PR adds this and that and whatever...

 ## Related Issue:
 Closes/Resolves ####